China - A Trip Along the Silk Road (Part 3 of 3)

 The ride to Tashkurgan took 7 hours with only a couple of checkpoint stops.
 The first stop at Ghez fortunately had a clearly labelled toilet.
 Everyone had to get off the bus and present their passports to a guy at a desk behind a dirty window.
 He wrote my name down in Arabic script and picked a random number appearing on my passport and wrote that down.
 An unhappy looking young Chinese guard wearing an ill fitting army suit and holding a large Mongolian coat about himself was standing nearby.
 His function is to lift the gate post and let the bus pass through.
 That's pretty much all there was to Ghez.

 There were no further stops until Tashkurgan, other than another check post where a guy got on, had us all wave our passports lamely in the air, and he got back off satisfied by a job well done.
 We stayed at whatever hotel the bus dropped us at in Tashkurgan.
 It was late and dark and we weren't about to go searching for other accommodations.
-The hotel had beds in quads for 10Y each and a very good noodles soup for 2Y a bowl.
+The hotel had beds in quads for 10Y each and a very good noodle soup for 2Y a bowl.

 (June 12, 1991) KUNJERAB PASS